dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 In this output, the URL for the dashboard (<http://localhost:49846/_/dashboard>) will be particularly helpful for debugging and observing the activity of your local replica.

-**IMPORTANT NOTE**
-StableBTreeMap, which is the data structure we use for `messageStorage`, has certain constraints that you need to be aware of.
+**IMPORTANT NOTE**: The StableBTreeMap, which is the data structure we use for `messageStorage`, has certain constraints that you need to be aware of.
 Specifically, once a StableBTreeMap is initialized, its configuration becomes immutable.
 This means that you cannot make changes to aspects such as the data types or sizes of the keys or values.

 If you need to make any changes to these elements of the StableBTreeMap, you will need to restart your local replica with the `--clean` flag.
 The `--clean` flag ensures that the replica is started afresh, allowing for the changes in configuration to take effect.